NefariousTechSupport/Runes/Docs/SkylanderFormat.md

 Credits:
 * Brandon Wilson:
   * The encryption method
-  * Checkums and access specifier
+  * Checkum types 0->3 and access specifier
   * The Wii and Xbox 360 values for the platform usage
   * Hero points max value
 * Mandar1jn: